 - Licensure Requirements

-Below, we've provided you with a high-level summary of the best and worst states for dentists in 2021 across those 5 factors.
+Below, we've provided you with a high-level summary of the best and worst states for dentists across those 5 factors.
 If you want to dig deeper into the data, we've also provided detailed explanations of how each metric was calculated, along with state-by-state rankings for all 50 states.

 SUMMARY: The Best & Worst States for Dentists

 For your skimming pleasure, here's a high-level summary of the best and worst states for dentists, based on May of 2021 data.

 The Best & Worst States for Dentists: Salaries